hanishkvc/prgs-rustland-gamedata-gameplaypgnd-rcss2d/README.rst

 Live
 ------

-By passing live as the 1st and only argument to the program, one can make the program work as a simple and currently very minimal robocup soccer sim monitor.
+By passing live as the 1st argument to the program, one can make the program work as a simple and currently very minimal robocup soccer sim monitor.
 It can be used to watch a game live as well as kick-start(kick-off) wrt the 2 halfs+ if & when needed.

+One can pass a 2nd argument to the program, following live, and it will be used as the address of the robocup server to connect to.
+Else it will try to connect to the server on port 6000 on the local machine.

 Keys